0xknwn/starknet-modular-account/docs/SDKS-SMARTRACCOUNT.md

 - to use one of `callOnModule` for view functions or `executeOnModule` for running transactions on the SmartrAccount.

-The sections below dig into the details of those operations:
+The sections below dig into the details of these operations.

 ### Getting the stark validator module class hash